dvystrcil/neptune/README.md

 ### Step 2 Update Klipper

-Here is where we lean in on krakjoe work.
+Here is where you get to see how we are leaning into krakjoe's work.

 ```bash
 cd /home/mks/klipper